labs-sandbox1/skills-customize-your-github-copilot-experience-daxxon/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game in Python.
+Practice string manipulation, loops, conditionals, and random selection.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Game Setup

+#### Description
+Create the basic structure for your Hangman game.
+Define a list of possible words and set up the main game loop.

+#### Requirements
+Completed program should:
-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list
+- Initialize variables for guesses and attempts

+### 🛠️ Task 2: Gameplay Logic

+#### Description
+Implement the main gameplay mechanics: accepting guesses, updating progress, and tracking incorrect attempts.

+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Display current progress (e.g., _ _ _ format)
-- Track incorrect guesses remaining
+- Track and display remaining incorrect guesses
-- End when word is guessed or attempts exhausted
+- End when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Show win/lose messages